 We often get visitors to the Sounds asking how they can best experience all three of the Marlborough Sounds most popular activities - hiking and mountain biking the Queen Charlotte Track as well as sea kayaking - over a few days.
 Our 3 Day Hike/Bike/Kayak Combo takes the best sections of the Queen Charlotte Track to hike and mountain bike and rolls these together with a one day independent kayak rental to provide an affordable, fantastic package to 'do it all' in the Marlborough Sounds.
+If you would like the added safety of a guide on your final kayaking day, with the added experience of all the local history and knowledge of flora and fauna that they can share, we can arrange this so please ask on booking!

 Please note: A pre-tour briefing is held on the day of your departure at the Wilderness Guides office.
 Details will be forwarded with your booking confirmation.